snqzspg/nouvelle-nouveau-style/README.md

 *Reminder to have the habit to disable this extension when you are not visiting [nouvelle-nouveau](https://nouvelle-nouveau.tumblr.com/) or any thematically related blogs.*

 ## Style Restoration
-The main purpose of this extension is to use a modified archived version of the Infinite 3 theme assets (modified to make it compatible to Chrome Extension standards and to slightly improve the functionality of the user interface) on [nouvelle-nouveau](https://nouvelle-nouveau.tumblr.com/) to restore the original style of the blog.
+The main purpose of this extension is to use a modified archived version of the Infinite 3 theme assets (modified to make it compatible to Chrome Extension standards and to slightly improve the functionality of the ui) on [nouvelle-nouveau](https://nouvelle-nouveau.tumblr.com/) to restore the original style of the blog.

 ![preview](https://user-images.githubusercontent.com/43104884/115401597-272ddb00-a21d-11eb-84e6-fe87491d8a59.jpg)